openedx/openedx-events/docs/how-tos/consume-an-event.rst

 - You have a development environment set up using `Tutor`_.
 - You have a basic understanding of Python and Django.
 - You have a basic understanding of Django signals.
 If not, you can review the `Django Signals Documentation`_.
 - You are familiar with the terminology used in the project, such as the terms :term:`Event Type` or :term:`Event Receiver`.
-If not, you can review the :doc:`../reference/glossary` documentation.
+If not, you can review the :ref:`Glossary` documentation.

 Steps
 *******